DPDK/dpdk/doc/guides/nics/mlx4.rst

         service openibd restart

-4. Compile DPDK and you are ready to go.
-See instructions on :ref:`Development Kit Build System <Development_Kit_Build_System>`
+4. Install DPDK and you are ready to go.
+   See :doc:`compilation instructions <../linux_gsg/build_dpdk>`.

 Performance tuning
 ------------------